ekalinin/sitemap.js/README.md

   cacheTime: 600,
   sitemapName: 'sitemap',
   sitemapSize: 50000, // number of urls to allow in each sitemap
-  xslUrl: '', // custom xsl url
-  gzip: false, // whether to gzip the files
+  gzip: true, // whether to gzip the files
-  callback: // called when complete
 })
 ```